-Petru LUGA
+Petru IUGA

 Petru IUGA is a double bass teacher at the Staatliche Musikhochschule und Darstellende Kunst in Mannheim and also teaches part-time at the Haute Ecole de Musique in Lausanne, Switzerland.